MammadovAslan/First-game/README.md

-# Firts attempt to make a mario-style game
+# First attempt to make a mario-style game
 Most features are still in production